FaithKinya/FaithKinya/README.md

 - I’m currently diving into Machine Learning techniques.
 Exploring real-world applications of ML by working on projects.

 # What I'm Currrenty Doing:
 - Sharpening my Python and R programming skills while exploring their libraries.
+- Exploring data analysis techniques to sharpen my skills.
 - Diving deeper into machine learning concepts, including Exploratory Data Analysis (EDA), data transformation, and ML algorithms
 - Exploring real-world applications of ML by working on projects.